sunain-s/Interactive-Webpage/README.md

 - Send an email using a form to asi4nguy123@gmail.com
 - Alert boxes when data is inputted incorrectly
 - Count the number of times a link is pressed

+# What I Learnt

+- The importance and meaning of colours and how colour theory is a key part of web design
+  - I learnt about the useful colour palette website https://coolors.co/ which generates palettes based on requirements
+- JS syntax and writing imperatively using procedures and functions
+- Editing properties of HTML tags using JS
+- How to create a professional popup, with input box alerts
+- Using form data and a mailto link to create a ready to send email